jkvc/modular-domain-adaptation/readme.md

 ## Installation

-Clone this repository and use pip at the repo
+Clone this repository and use pip at the repo root

 ```
 pip install -e .
 ```

 We recommend using conda.
-All code is develop using python 3.8.
+All code is developed using python 3.8.
 Create a conda environment and install the library within it:

 ```
 conda create -n mda_env python=3.8